psychemedia/storytelling-notes/pedlar-of-swaffham.md

 Did ax, 'Good friend, what seek you here,
 Where I have seen you soon and late?'
 Hiz dreeam liv him he did relate.
-' Dreams,' sez the man, 'are empty things,
+'Dreams,' sez the man, 'are empty things,
 Mere thoughts that flit on silver'd wings;
 Unheeded we should let them pass.
 I've had a dream, and thus it was: